kowo0403hk/rebuilt-Interview-Scheduler/src/components/COMPONENTS.md

 ### DayList

 - State:
-- Props:
+- Props: days(array), day(string), setDay(function accept name of the day, e.g. Monday or Tuesday)
-- Used by:
+- Used by: DayList to render DayListItem

 ### DayListItem

-- State:
+- State: Has its own state of where the day is full or not.
-- Props:
+- Props: name(string), spots(number), selected(boolean), setDay(function)
-- Used by:
+- Used by: DayListItem

 ### InterviewerList